Administrative Claims definition

 More Definitions of Administrative Claims

 Administrative Claims means Claims for costs and expenses of administration under sections 503(b), 507(b) or 1114(e)(2) of the Bankruptcy Code, including, without limitation, the actual and necessary costs and expenses incurred on and after the Petition Date and before the Effective Date of preserving the Estate and operating the business of the Debtor (such as wages, salaries or commissions for services and payments for goods and other services and leased premises).
-Notwithstanding the foregoing, (i) any fees or charges assessed against the Estate of the Debtor under section 1930 of chapter 123 of title 28 of the United States Code are excluded from the definition of Administrative Claims and shall be paid in accordance with Article V.P of the Plan, and (ii) Accrued Professional Compensation is excluded from the definition of Administrative Claims and shall be paid in accordance with Article II.C of the Plan.
+Notwithstanding the foregoing, (i) any fees or charges assessed against the Estate of the Debtor under section 1930 of Chapter 123 of title 28 of the United States Code are excluded from the definition of Administrative Claims and shall be paid in accordance with Article II of the Plan, and (ii) Accrued Professional Compensation is excluded from the definition of Administrative Claims and shall be paid in accordance with Article II of the Plan.

 Administrative Claims means a Claim for payment of an administrative expense of a kind specified in section 503(b) of the Bankruptcy Code and entitled to priority pursuant to section 507(a)(1) of the Bankruptcy Code, including, but not limited to, claims arising under the DIP Agreement, the actual, necessary costs and expenses, incurred on or after the Petition Date, of preserving the estates and operating the business of Delphi, including wages, salaries, or commissions for services rendered after the Petition Date, professional claims, all fees and charges assessed against the estates under chapter 123 of title 28, United States Code, and all allowed claims that are to be treated as Administrative Claims pursuant to a Final Order of the Bankruptcy Court under section 546(c)(2)(A) of the Bankruptcy Code.

-Administrative Claims means any and all requests for payment of costs or expenses (other than DIP Claims) of the kind specified in section 503(b) of the Bankruptcy Code and entitled to priority under section 507 of the Bankruptcy Code, including, but not limited to:
+Administrative Claims means any and all requests for payment of costs or expenses (other than DIP Claims) of the kind specified in Bankruptcy Code section 503(b) and entitled to priority under Bankruptcy Code section 507, including, but not limited to: (a) the

 Administrative Claims shall have the meaning set forth in Section 2.11.